-Xan Denker, a sophomore in the College of Fine Arts and CAS, said she has awaited the opening for a “very long” time.
+Xan Denker, a sophomore in the College of Fine Arts and CAS, said they have awaited the opening for a “very long” time.

 “Taco Bell is very special to me,” Denker said.
 “I go to Taco Bell a lot, so I was just really excited.”

-Denker said she feels the cantina version of Taco Bell is “really nice” compared to the Taco Bell in her hometown.
-She said her residence is directly across the street from the new location, which she thinks may tempt her to visit often.
+Denker said they feel the cantina version of Taco Bell is “really nice” compared to the Taco Bell in their hometown.
+Denker said their residence is directly across the street from the new location, which they think may tempt them to visit often.

 “College students love Taco Bell,” Denker said, “and the fact that they opened it on campus was probably a really smart move.”